Covid 19 - Keeping Safe

 - All customers regardless of age are asked to use the hand sanitiser provided upon entering our store.

 - A barrier in front of the counter will help us all maintain our 1.5 metre safety zones.

-Services and repairs - 1 week quarantining of instruments - we apologise!
+Services and repairs - 1 week quarantining of instruments to keep our technicians healthy - we apologise!

-Studies on coronaviruses, have found that the viruses can survive on metal, glass and plastic for several days.
+Studies on coronaviruses, have found that the viruses can survive on metal, glass and plastic for more than a few days.
+A recent study shows the virus can survive for several weeks on hard surfaces in the dark.
 In order to protect our staff and other customers, instruments brought here for servicing or repairs will be quarantined for 1 week before any work is done.